 However, no one is neither a total extrovert or an introvert.
 We score somewhere along the continuum and have some traits from both sides, and unfortunately, we can’t cherry-pick our personality traits.

-If you know which category is your dominant force, it can help you in your daily trading: You can quickly know in advance if you can execute and trade certain types of strategies, and you’ll have a better understanding of how you handle inevitable drawdowns and losses.
+Suppose you know which category is your dominant force.
+In that case, it can help you in your daily trading: You can quickly know in advance if you can execute and trade certain types of strategies, and you’ll have a better understanding of how you handle inevitable drawdowns and losses.

 In short, you should have a better understanding of your risk tolerance.
 This guides what kind of trading strategies/systems you can trade and what kind of leverage to use.